 So if you are experiencing tinnitus, reducing your body’s stress and giving your body ample time to recover from chronically elevated stress (stress-response hyperstimulation) should reduce and even eliminate your tinnitus.

-For more detailed information about how hyperstimulation affects the body and brain, and why it can take a long time to recover from the adverse effects of hyperstimulation, see our “Hyperstimulation and Its Effects” section in Chapter 14 in the Recovery Support area of our website.
+For more detailed information about how hyperstimulation affects the body and brain, and why it can take a long time to recover from the adverse effects of hyperstimulation, Recovery Support members can visit our “Hyperstimulation and Its Effects” section in Chapter 14 in the Recovery Support area of our website.

-You can also find more information about anxiety and its symptoms, anxiety attack symptoms, panic attacks disorder and its symptoms, the stress response, stress-response hyperstimulation, and anxiety counselling by selecting the appropriate link.
+You can also find more information about anxiety and its symptoms, anxiety and panic attack symptoms, the stress response, stress-response hyperstimulation, and anxiety counselling by selecting the appropriate link.

 We explain how to recover from stress-response hyperstimulation in detail in the Recovery Support area of our website.